-Environmental consulting group with expertise in all the aspects associated with air quality, odour, greenhouse gas emissions, meteorology, forecasting, and climate change.
+Katestone Environmental is an environmental consulting group with expertise in all the aspects associated with air quality, odour, greenhouse gas emissions, meteorology, forecasting, and climate change.

 - Katestone Environmental Pty Ltd is a private company (ABN: 92 097 270 276 / ACN: 097 270 276) - It is owned by Christine Killip (Managing Director) and Simon Welchman (Director). - Katestone is the company's trading name. - Katestone also owns Weather Intelligence Pty Ltd, based in Brisbane.